petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+`

-Canonical pages are the preferred version of a web page among multiple versions that have similar or identical content.
+Canonical pages identify the preferred version of a web page among multiple versions that have similar or identical content.
 By selecting a canonical page, you ensure that search engines understand which version of a page is the primary one to index and rank in search results.
 It also helps prevent dilution of search rankings due to duplicate content and helps users find the most relevant content.

 Check the *Use Custom Canonical URL* field to customize and localize the canonical URL.